 NAVARCH 590.
 Directed Study, Research and Special Problems

-Prerequisite: Permission of instructor.
-(1-6 credits) Individual or group study, design, or laboratory research in a field of interest to the student.
+Individual or group study, design, or laboratory research in a field of interest to the student.
 Topics may be chosen from any of the areas of Naval Architecture and Marine Engineering.
 CourseProfile (ATLAS)

 NAVARCH 592.
 Master's Thesis